 Launch into the history of flight by surrounding yourself with icons of air and space travel.
-The flagship building on the National Mall in Washington, D.C, contains twenty-three galleries exhibiting hundreds of aircraft, spacecraft, missiles, rockets, and other flight-related artifacts.
-The museum has a planetarium and an IMAX theater for out-of-this-world escapes.
+The flagship building on the National Mall in Washington, D.C, exhibits aircraft, spacecraft, missiles, rockets, and other flight-related artifacts.
+While the museum undergoes transformation, half of the building is open with eight new and renovated exhibitions.

-The museum’s Steven F. Udvar-Hazy Center, in Chantilly, Virginia, houses many more artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird and space shuttle Discovery.
+The museum’s Steven F. Udvar-Hazy Center, in Chantilly, Virginia, houses many additional artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird and space shuttle Discovery.

 Metro Station: L’Enfant Plaza (Maryland Ave. exit)

 There is no public parking facility for Smithsonian museums on the National Mall.
-Limited 3-hour metered parking and commercial lots are available—see parking map.
+Limited 3-hour metered parking and commercial lots are available.
 Reserved parking near the museums can be purchased in advance through ParkWhiz.